Physical Activity Scorecard

-Seven months ago, I deadlifted 50#.
-This past Wednesday, I deadlifted 140# for reps.
-Seven months ago I squatted 35#.
-Wednesday I squatted 110# for reps.
-As of today, I fall into the “Athletic” Body Fat Percentage according to the U.S. Navy Body Fat Calculator.
-I am at 19% and yes, I know, that isn’t exactly Olympian but it IS “Athletic”.
+Two and a half years ago, I deadlifted 50#.
+Now, December 2020 I deadlift 205 for reps, 225 PR.
+Two and a half years ago I squatted 35#.
+Now I squat 130# for reps, 145 PR.
+I fall into the “Athletic” Body Fat Percentage according to the U.S. Navy Body Fat Calculator.
 I began at “Obese”, moved through “Overweight”, “Average” and “Fit” and now have arrived in “Athletic”.
-It’s a good day.

 In January 2018 I decided that my entire life needed a drastic overhaul.
 I was a miserable person who had created a miserable life for myself.
 Although I had always been fun-loving, I had created a life for myself that was anything but.
 I began to remake my life with the basics.
 My physical fitness was the first issue to address.
 I knew that I had changed since I began traveling but oh my goodness!
 I had no idea how much!
 Strength and physical fitness had been my icon for years.
 I swam laps 2 hours a day for 10 years!
 I lifted!
 The problem was, “I didn’t know, what I didn’t know.”
-(David) I recognized David’s knowledge in this area and asked him to help me.
-He laid down some pretty serious ground rules concerning my dedication to the process.
+(David) As David began to train me, he laid down some pretty serious ground rules concerning my dedication to the process.
 I had to be 100% on board.
 He would accept nothing less.
-I accepted the challenge and began eating David’s Way, including Intermittent Fasting to lose the excess weight that he said that I needed to lose.
-I also began strength training via video.
-I had been at my Weight Watchers goal for about 2 years and had no idea that I needed to lose any more weight.
+I accepted the challenge and began eating David’s Way, including Intermittent Fasting, to lose the excess weight that he said that I needed to lose.
+I also began strength training.
+I had been at my weight goal for about 2 years and had no idea that I needed to lose any more weight.
 David told me to lose 20#, which was a shock, but it was his way or no way, that was the agreement, so I did just that in record time and my fitness began to accelerate.
 I started gaining strength and feeling so much better.
 My confidence soared.
 I began to look better.
 I was fast becoming a new person.

 You can be slim and healthy without aggressive strength training, but it only takes a minute of googling this subject for you to learn that some type of strength training is integral to a complete, comprehensive exercise program.
 It can simply be body weight, like good old fashioned calesthenics, but if you have your M.D.’s approval, I strongly encourage you to find the strength training that works for you.
 I absolutely cannot live without it and for me, it has to be pretty intense.

-I began my strength training this year on the Starting Strength program.
+I began my strength training on the Starting Strength program.
 It is simple, easy to learn and very effective.
 Even though it is “Starting” Strength, it is still demanding.
 The Iron is a commitment that demands dedication and commitment.
 It is not to be taken lightly…(Oh my goodness, did I say “lightly”?)
 I progressed as far as it seemed that I could, beginning to stall, and David moved me to Mad Cow.
-It is Intermediate and OMG, it feels like it.
-I began to drop inches in my waist and hips again and today I’m officially considered “Athletic”, according to the U.S. Navy Body Fat Calculator, at 19% Body Fat.
-I am pursuing a V-taper and 6-pack abs and will not be denied.
+It is Intermediate and OMG, it felt like it.
+I began to drop inches in my waist and hips again.
+After working that program for a while, I moved to 531 and now, I am doing Hepburn, a very demanding Advanced program.
 “Can’t never could do nuthin”.
 There is no turning back.
 There is no stopping point.
 Age is not relevant to this process except to cause you to work HARDER.
 Everything is still possible that was possible when you were younger if you want to work hard ENOUGH.
 The decision is yours.
-If you don’t believe me look at pictures of Ernestine Shepherd (above) or Clarence Bass.
-Ernestine is 82 years old and rocks a bikini in body building competitions to this day.
-She is a Champion.
-Clarence Bass is 81 and still puts the “Speed” in Speedo.
-I’m not kidding, another Champion.
 Age is not an excuse for mediocre.
 You may not want this and if you don’t, that’s fine.
 You find your activity and do it religiously.
-You will reap the benefits that that particular activity can reward you with.
+You will reap the benefits that your particular activity can reward you with.
 I like to be strong and compact so strength training is my first love.
 I also hike as far as I possibly can according to time limitations.
 My most recent hike was 8.6 miles.
 It was a hot day but we got through and I can feel a unique type of strengthening from that kind of hiking.
 I use trekking poles that work the upper body as well as the lower and it turns the hike into a very enjoyable day.
 The poles increase calorie burn and safety margins on the trail.
 They give me more sure footing and catch me if I slip and are a type of weapon if that should be necessary.
 I love my poles!

 Ah…this is still a challenge for me but as the Iron works it’s magic, sleep is naturally taking it’s rightful place.
 We cannot build muscle if we only spend time using it and tearing it down.
 Eight hours is the Golden Standard and I actually got about 7 and 3/4 hours last night.
 Get your sleep.